 What would happen if the gender pay gap didn’t exist?

-In a study for the European Institute for Gender Equality, we used E3ME to assess the economic impacts of measures to improve gender equality.
+In ‘Economic benefits of gender equality in the EU‘, a study for the European Institute for Gender Equality, we used E3ME to assess the economic impacts of measures to improve gender equality.
 We modelled the economic impacts if gender parity in STEM education was reached, female labour market participation increased, the gender pay gap was closed and a more equal distribution of unpaid care work leading to an increase in fertility rates.

 The results showed that, if all these issues were addressed, there would be a boost to the productive capacity of the economy and improved competitiveness, driving an increase in output and the creation of up to 10.5 million jobs in the EU.